kaaneneskpc/Material-Design/README.md

 # Material-Design

-This apps includes material design structures by providing user interaction
+This apps includes material design structures by providing user interaction.

+## Material Design for Android
+Material design is a comprehensive guide for visual, motion, and interaction design across platforms and devices.
+To use material design in your Android apps, follow the guidelines defined in the material design specification and use the new components and styles available in the material design support library.
+This page provides an overview of the patterns and APIs you should use.

+Android provides the following features to help you build material design apps:

+A material design app theme to style all your UI widgets Widgets for complex views such as lists and cards
+New APIs for custom shadows and animations

 # Introduction